lumik/vmd-compilation/README.md

 # download appropriate version of vmd and copy surf and stride to its
 # position in lib directory
+cd /lib/stride
+# download stride from ftp://ftp.ebi.ac.uk/pub/software/unix/stride/src/stride.tar.gz
+tar -xzvf stride.tar.gz
+# Change line 43 of stride.h from
+#  #define MAX_AT_IN_RES             50
+# to
+#  #define MAX_AT_IN_RES             75
+# because there are many structures with non-standard residues
+# containing more than 50 atoms.
+#
+# Change line 96 of stride.c from
+#  return(SUCCESS);
+# to
+#  return(0);
+# since a program should return 0 if everything ended correctly.
+make
+mv stride stride_LINUX
+cd ../surf
+tar -xvf surf.tar.Z
+make depend
+make
+mv surf surf_LINUX

 # apply patches in the order from ../patches/series file
 patch configure < ../patches/set-paths.patch